mrk-digital-fingerprint/epi-workspace-adapter/README.md

 ```

 ## Run the app
-After all previous steps are done, we can finally start the _express-demo_ app:
+After all previous steps are done, you have to configure `.env` file according to the `.env.template` file.
+Then you run:

 ```sh
 # Step 1: Go inside the [express-demo] folder